microsoft/tf-gnn-samples/README.md

 contains a JSON representation of a pre-processed version of the dataset originally released by [Ramakrishnan et al., 2014](#ramakrishnan-et-al-2014).

+The results shown in Table 2 of the [technical report](#brockschmidt-2019) can be reproduced by running `python run_qm9_benchs.py qm9_results/`, but this will take a very long time (several days) and should best be distributed onto different compute nodes.

 ## VarMisuse
 The `VarMisuse` task (implemented in `tasks/varmisuse_task.py`) handles the variable misuse task first described by [Allamanis et al., 2018](#allamanis-et-al-2018).